- Who is stateless?

 - Other considerations when making an application

 - Family members

 People who do not have citizenship of any country in the world — the “stateless” — can get leave to remain in the UK because they have nowhere else to go.
 The criteria for this leave are found at Part 14 of the Immigration Rules.
-The Home Office also has guidance on Statelessness and applications for leave to remain.
+The Home Office also has guidance on Stateless leave.

 In addition, practitioners should refer to the 1954 Convention Relating to the Status of Stateless Persons, and the UNHCR Handbook on Protection of Stateless Persons.
 The Home Office guidance states that, when there are differences between the Handbook and the guidance, the guidance will take precedence.

 The guidance is likely to be updated soon to reflect changes in the Immigration Rules due to come into force on 6 April 2019.
 This post looks at statelessness in light of the amended Immigration Rules.

 Paragraph 401 of the Immigration Rules adopts the definition of the 1954 Convention.
 A stateless person is defined as a “person who is not considered as a national by any State under the operation of its law”.

 The guidance says that “a ‘State’ will be one recognised as such by the UK.
 This is regardless of the effectiveness of its government”.